-The mission of the Northeast Iowa Community College (NICC) Business and Community Solutions is to collaborate with business, industry and the community to provide innovative, high-quality educational programs that will encourage and promote personal and professional development.
+The mission of the Northeast Iowa Community College (NICC) Business and Community Solutions is to collaborate with business, industry and the community to provide quality, personal and professional solutions that impact lives.

-The Town Clock Business Center, located in Dubuque, and the Wilder Business Center on the Calmar campus, house full-scale Business and Community Solutions operations, complete with conference facilities, boardrooms with video conferencing services, computer labs, testing facilities, nursing labs and much more.
+The Town Clock Business Center, located in Dubuque, and the Wilder Business Center on the Calmar campus, house fullscale Business and Community Solutions operations, complete with conference facilities, boardrooms with video conferencing services, computer labs, testing facilities, nursing labs and much more.